The super learner for time-to-event outcomes: A tutorial: Super learner implementation in R

-The discrete-time SL approach of \cite{polley_superlearner_2011} can be implemented in R using the \texttt{SuperLearner} package \citep{polley_package_2024}.
+The discrete-time SL approach of \citet{polley_superlearner_2011} can be implemented in R using the \texttt{SuperLearner} package \citep{polley_package_2024}.
 This package implements SL for binary or continuous outcomes and is not specifically designed for discretised time-to-event outcomes.
 The discretisation of the data needs to be done before using the \texttt{SuperLearner} function.
 The discretisation can be done using time periods of equal length or by dividing time up on the basis of quantiles of the event times, for example using the \texttt{survsplit} function in the \texttt{survival} package.
 There is little formal advice on this aspect, but in general discretising time can result in biased estimates of risk if the discretisation is too crude.
-In their example, Polley and van der Laan (2011) discretise time using 30 time intervals defined by quantiles of the event times.
+In their example, \citet{polley_superlearner_2011} discretise time using 30 time intervals defined by quantiles of the event times.

 There is a wide choice of candidate learners available in the \texttt{SuperLearner} package.
 It includes a built in library of 40 learners.
-Users can also specify screening algorithms, which perform variable selection using specified methods (e.g. Lasso) before then implementing the selected candidate learners for the selected variables.
-There are 8 built-in screening algorithm options.
+Users can also specify \emph{screening algorithms}, which perform variable selection using specified methods (e.g. Lasso) before then implementing the selected candidate learners for the selected variables.
+The \texttt{SuperLearner} package includes 8 built-in screening algorithm options.
 The package also allows users to specify their own learners and screening algorithms.
 The github repository \url{https://github.com/ecpolley/SuperLearnerExtra} provides additional options.